 - Are applying for their doctoral degree

 The master’s programs in the Division of the Humanities require a set number of courses and a master’s project.
 The Master of Arts Program in Digital Studies of Language, Culture, and HIstory requires completing eleven courses, the Master of Arts Program in the Humanities (MAPH) requires completing nine courses, and the MAPH Two-Year Language Option (MAPH-TLO), the Master of Arts program in Middle Eastern Studies, and the Master of Fine Arts program in the Department of Visual Arts (DOVA) require completing eighteen courses.
 Students may not take more than the required number of courses while registered as a student in these master’s level programs.
 Students are expected to register in each quarter of the academic year; autumn, winter, and spring quarter.

-Students in master’s programs who have not graduated at the end of their final quarter of registration and who are working to finish incomplete course work and/or the thesis will enter Extended Status for up to four consecutive quarters (including summer quarter).
-Extended Status carries no tuition charges and confers no privileges such as registering for courses, borrowing money, deferring loans, access to health insurance or the Student Health and Counseling Service.
-Students in Extended Status are eligible to access the libraries on campus and borrowing privileges may be purchased for a quarterly fee.
-Access to University e-mail accounts is maintained in Extended Status.
-Students who do not graduate after four quarters of Extended Status will be withdrawn from the program.
+Students in master’s programs who have not graduated at the end of their final quarter of registration and who are working to finish incomplete course work and/or the thesis may requset to be registered in extended status for up to four consecutive quarters (including summer quarter).
+Extended status carries no tuition charges and confers no privileges such as registering for courses, borrowing money, deferring loans, access to health insurance or the Student Health and Counseling Service.
+Students in extended status are eligible to access the libraries on campus and borrowing privileges may be purchased for a quarterly fee.
+Please note: Students who do not graduate after four quarters of extended status will be withdrawn from the program.
 They must petition to complete their thesis and/or other degree requirements, subject to the approval of the director of the master’s program and the Dean of Students.
 The Division will not consider petitions more than five years beyond matriculation.